-40 CFR section 131.12 requires that the state water quality standards include an anti-degradation policy consistent with the federal policy.
+40 CFR part 131.12 requires that the state water quality standards include an antidegradation policy consistent with the federal policy.
 The State Water Board established California's antidegradation policy in State Water Board Resolution No. 68-16.
 Resolution No. 68-16 incorporates the federal antidegradation policy where the federal policy applies under federal law.
 Resolution No. 68-16 requires that existing water quality be maintained unless degradation is justified based on specific findings.
 The Regional Water Board's Basin Plan implements, and incorporates by reference, both the State and federal antidegradation policies.
+The discharge is not a new discharge.
+Discharges from the Facility only occur during periods of heavy rain when the storage capacity of Pond No. 1 is exceeded.
+Pond No. 1 is designed to contain 100-year, 24 hour rain event.
+The treated wastewater is reused in the Facility's processes.
+There has been no discharge since 1994.
+Therefore, there is no data available to evaluate reasonable potential.